EDUC5464 Information and Communication Technology Curriculum I

 |Semester 1||UWA (Perth)||Face to face|

 - This unit develops students' understanding of how to effectively integrate Information and Communication Technologies (ICT) into a range of learning areas in secondary school.
 While focus surrounds the ICT General Capabilities, students are also exposed to elements of the Digital Technologies curriculum.
 Students are required to design learning activities, lesson plans and programs that focus on introductory and core ICT skills and, in so doing, acquire or improve their own practical proficiency and general knowledge.

-- Indicative assessments in this unit are as follows: (1) lesson plan and presentation; (2) ICT portfolio; and (3) teaching and learning program.
+- Indicative assessments in this unit are as follows: (1) lesson planning; (2) teaching and learning program; and (3) ICT portfolio.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson plan and presentation, ICT portfolio, and teaching and learning program components.

 Supplementary assessment is not available in this unit.

 - enrolment in the Master of Teaching Secondary 32550